 - If a virus causes watery eyes, you might have to wait for around a week to see if it goes away.
 If it does not, please consult your child’s paediatrician immediately.

+You may consider home remedies for watery eyes in your baby if your doctor gives a go-ahead or if your child’s eyes though watering, are white and not irritated.
+If your child’s eyes are watering because of a blocked tear duct, he will suggest that you massage your baby’s eyes to help open it.
 Treatment of watery eyes in infants can be done at home as well to ease the discomfort experienced by your child.
-In addition to keeping the eyes clean, do employ alternating cold and warm compresses to ease the tear duct blockage, as well as remove the toxic crust accumulating around the eyes.
-You can also use a warm tea bag to soothe eye inflammation and soreness.
+You can also try cold and warm compresses to ease the tear duct blockage and to remove the toxic crust accumulating around the eyes.
+You can also use a warm teabag to soothe eye inflammation and soreness.
 Chamomile and peppermint show the best results when treating epiphora.

 - Inflammation or redness in or around the eyes.

-- Your infant continually rubs their eyes or shows discomfort.
+- Your infant continually rubs his eyes or shows discomfort.

-- Your baby is sensitive to light and prefers to keep their eyes closed.
+- Your baby is sensitive to light and prefers to keep his eyes closed.

 - The shape of your baby’s eyelids is not how it is supposed to be.

-One of the most common Google searches is “my baby has watery eyes”.
-This is because this condition is very prevalent and quite harmless, so there is no need to be overly concerned.
+Epiphora is a common condition in babies, so you do not need to concern yourself.
 However, if there is more water than normal in conjunction with other symptoms, please consult with your baby’s doctor, who will perform a detailed examination and suggest possible treatment options.
-Make sure you follow the paediatrician instruction to the letter, such as finishing the entire course of medication prescribed.
+Make sure you follow the paediatrician’s instructions to the letter and take care of your baby well.
+He will soon feel better!